INSTRUCTIONS TO EXAMINEES – JUNE, 2022

 12. Candidate has no option to change/alter/erase the answer once he/she has answered the question by darkening the circle.
 Therefore, before darkening the circle corresponding to the question number he/she is advised to ensure the correctness /authenticity of the answer.
 Use of white/correction fluid, eraser, blade, etc. is not allowed on the OMR Answer Sheet.

 13. For each correct answer one mark will be awarded.
 There will be negative marking for wrong answers.
 The negative marking will be applied in the ratio of 1: 4, i.e. deduction of one (1) mark for every four (4) wrong answers or proportion thereof, e., 0.25 mark for each wrong answer and total marks obtained by the candidates would be rounded up to next whole number.
 Further, the negative marks would be limited to the extent of marks secured for correct answers so that no candidate shall secure less than zero mark in the subject concerned.

-14. The candidate will be required to surrender the OMR Answer Sheet at the conclusion of each session of examination against acknowledgement by the Invigilator on the Admit Card.
+14. The candidate will be required to surrender the OMR Answer Sheet at the conclusion of each session of Examination against acknowledgement by the Invigilator on the Admit Card.
 Candidate should also surrender his/her Question Paper Booklet if he/ she left the Examination before the expiry of two hours from commencement of Examination, i.e. 10:00 AM to 11:00 A.M.).

 15. Candidates may bring a cardboard or clipboard on which nothing has been written so as to avoid any difficulty in darkening the circles in OMR Answer Sheet as the tables/furniture provided in the Examination hall may or may not have even or smooth surface.